carnivalgoblin/chat-app/README.md

 Usage of the React Native framework alos help to increase performance in comparison to hybrid apps.
 For navigation purposes this ap uses a thrid party library, **React Navigation**.

-For testing and debugging I use Expo and Android Studio for emulation.
+For building, testing and debugging I use Expo and Android Studio for emulation.

 ## Installation